 Conversely, LTL carriers transport shipments that are larger than parcels, but not large enough to fill a full trailer.
 Many LTL carriers will transport multiple shipments simultaneously to optimize their operations.
-The largest LTL carrier is FedEx Freight, who in 2018 reported 7.3 billion U.S. dollars in revenue from LTL shipments.
-Following FedEx, the next largest carriers are Old Dominion, XPO Logistics and YRC Freight, all of which generated somewhere between three and four billion U.S. dollars in revenue in that year from LTL shipments.
+The largest LTL carrier is FedEx Freight, who in 2020 reported over 7.1 billion U.S. dollars in revenue from LTL shipments.
+Following FedEx, the next largest carriers are Old Dominion, XPO Logistics and YRC Freight, all of which generated somewhere between 3.5 and four billion U.S. dollars in revenue in that year from LTL shipments.

 Finally, the courier sector is comprised of carriers of non-palletized and light goods, such parcels.
-Three main companies dominate this sector in the United States: the U.S. Postal Service, FedEx and UPS.
-Revenues in this sector appear higher than for FLT and LTL: FedEx Express reported just over 29 billion U.S. dollars in revenue from package delivery for their 2019 fiscal year, while UPS reported close to 43.6 billion U.S. dollars in revenue from domestic package delivery in 2018.
+Three main companies dominate this sector in the United States: the U.S. Postal Service, FedEx, and UPS.
+Revenues in this sector appear higher than for FLT and LTL: FedEx Express reported almost 32.5 billion U.S. dollars in revenue from package delivery for their 2021 fiscal year, while UPS reported close to 53.5 billion U.S. dollars in revenue from domestic package delivery in 2020.
 However, not all this revenue can be directly attributed to the courier sector of the trucking industry.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.